trivialsoftware/trivialdb/Readme.md

 #### `readFunc` and `writeFunc`

 You can override the built in underlying read and/or write functions.
-By default these will read/write from the disk.
-However, you can override them with any `Promise` returning function.
+By default these will read/write from the disk (in node) or `GET`/`POST` to the specified path in the browser.
+You can, however, override them with any `Promise` returning function.

 * `readFunc(path)` - This function is passed the absolute path of the file as `path`.
 The `rootDir` will be `/` on browser, or the root directory of the running node process.
 This function _must_ return a `Promise`.
 The promise's